xddq/nodejs-typescript-modern-starter/README.md

 running with a new project in no time.
 It provides:

 - Typescript 5 with a strict tsconfig.
 - Yarn/Npm scripts ready to do everything you commonly need.
-Supporting `build`, `clean`, `test`, `bundle`, `dev` and `start`.
+Supporting `compile`, `clean`, `test`, `bundle`, `dev` and `start`.
 These scripts are created to be compatible with the operating systems linux, macos and windows.
 - Github Actions in place runnung with current node version (18,20) on linux,